pgRouting/workshop/docs/chapters/5-shortest_path.rst

 * Pedestrian: "I am in vertex 30 and want to walk to vertex 60."

 .. rubric:: Problem description

 * The pedestrian wants to go from vertex 30 to vertex 60.
-* The pedestrian`s cost is in terms of length.
+* The pedestrian's cost is in terms of length.
 In this case ``length`` is in degrees.

 .. rubric:: Query